MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

     }
 >
     func saveNote() {
       if let note = note {
+        do {
-            let realm = Realm()
+          let realm = try Realm()
 >
-            realm.write {
+          try realm.write {
-                if (note.title != self.titleTextField.text || note.content != self.contentTextView.textValue) {
+            if (note.title != self.titleTextField.text || note.content != self.contentTextView.text) {
-                    note.title = self.titleTextField.text
+              note.title = self.titleTextField.text!
-                    note.content = self.contentTextView.textValue
+              note.content = self.contentTextView.text
               note.modificationDate = NSDate()
             }
           }
+>
+        } catch {
+          print("handle error")
         }
       }
+    }
 >

 When you press the back button (e.g. '< Dashboard') the view will be dismissed and the `viewWillDisappear` method will be called.
 At this point `saveNote` is called.
 This method will check if the fields have changed, and if so, then it will update the note.

-If we return back to our `Dashboard Scene` at this point, there will be no update.
+If we return back to our *Dashboard Scene* at this point, there will be no update.

 As we learned in this chapter, you should refresh scene information in `viewWillAppear`.
-Time to go back and make this change to our `Dashboard Scene`.
+Time to go back and make this change to our *Dashboard Scene*.

 > [action]
-> Modify `NotesViewController` as follows:
+> Modify *NotesViewController* as follows:
 >
     override func viewDidLoad() {
         super.viewDidLoad()